Let’s be responsible

-It covers the usual medical expenses such as ambulance transportation and hospitalization, but also can cover things like physical and occupational therapy, rehabilitation, psychiatric costs, and more which medical pay (see below) may not cover.
+It covers the usual medical expenses such as ambulance transportation and hospitalization.
+It can also cover things like physical and occupational therapy, rehabilitation, psychiatric costs, and more, which medical pay (see below) may not cover.

-Also unlike med pay, PIP can cover lost wages if you can’t work due to injuries, as well as other non-medical or work-related losses like funeral expenses and death benefits, household costs, and childcare costs.
+Also, unlike med pay, PIP can cover lost wages if you can’t work due to injuries and other non-medical or work-related losses like funeral expenses and death benefits, household costs, and childcare costs.

 Medical Payments (Med Pay)

-Also covers YOUR medical costs, but not as broadly as PIP.
+Also covers YOUR medical costs, but less broadly than PIP.

 Med pay covers the basics like ambulance transportation, x-rays, hospitalization, prosthetics, and funeral expenses.

 Pays a certain daily amount for a replacement vehicle, like a rental, if yours is being repaired.

 Towing & Roadside Assistance

 This is one of those things that doesn’t really seem necessary to a lot of folks.
 That is until you’re on that late-night road trip and lock your keys in your car at that shady gas station you just had to stop at for more ranch flavored Corn Nuts.
 Was that a coyote howling in the distance?